Clatters/EXP-FX/README.md

 > [!IMPORTANT]
 > Regardless on the desired EXP or FX application, **Sibilla needs to be reprogrammed in order to accept EXP-FX as an expansion module.**

-The programming procedure is very similar to the one used to update Sibilla, but with a few extra steps; it doesn't require any external program nor file to be downloaded and it can be entirely performed on Clatters Machines' website.
-Please visit the dedicated section on the [Sibilla Setup and Programming page](https://github.com/Clatters/Sibilla/tree/main/Official%20firmwares).
+The programming procedure is very similar to the one used to update Sibilla, but with a few extra steps; it doesn't require any external program nor file to be downloaded and it can be entirely performed on Clatters Machines' website. <br/>
+For detailed info, please visit the dedicated section on the [Sibilla Setup and Programming page](https://github.com/Clatters/Sibilla/tree/main/Official%20firmwares).

 ## EXP (il Sole)
 <h3 align="center">